Sto\"ilow's theorem revisited: Path lifting after Floyd and Sto ilow

 \section{Path lifting after Floyd and Sto\"ilow}

-We now turn to path-lifting, which is one of the main tools in the forthcoming proofs.
-The following theorem is, essentially, due to Sto\"ilow \cite[pp. 354-358]{Stoilow} and its idea was generalized by Floyd \cite{Floyd} to the setting compact metric spaces.
-We include here a version of Floyd's proof in the planar setting for the reader's convenience. \begin{theorem} Let $\Omega \subset \C$ be a planar domain and $f \colon \Omega \to \C$ a continuous, light, and open mapping.
-Let $U$ be a normal domain compactly contained in $\Omega$.
+In this section we discuss path-lifting, which is one of the main tools in the forthcoming proofs.
+The following theorem is, essentially, due to Sto\"ilow \cite[pp.\,354--358]{Stoilow} and its idea was generalized by Floyd \cite{Floyd} to the setting of compact metric spaces.
+We include here a version of Floyd's proof in the planar setting for the sake of completeness of the exposition; note that the proof would go through also in the setting of locally compact metric spaces. \begin{theorem} Let $\Omega \subset \C$ be a planar domain and $f \colon \Omega \to \C$ a continuous, open and light map.
+Let $U$ be a normal domain in $\Omega$.
 Then for any path $\beta \colon [0,1] \to fU$ and any point $x_0 \in U \cap f \inv \{ \beta(0) \}$ there exists a path $\alpha \colon [0,1] \to U$ satisfying $\alpha(0) = x_0$ and $f \circ \alpha = \beta$. \end{theorem}

+We formulate a few lemmas for the proof of Theorem \ref{thm:PathLifting}.
+For the statement of these auxiliary results we set $\mathscr{C}(\Omega)$ to be the collection of all non-empty compact subsets of $\Omega \subset \C$.
+This space is given the topology induced by the \emph{Hausdorff distance $d_H$ of compact sets}, that is, the distance $d_H(A,A')$ of compact sets $A,A'\subset \C$ is